-Ms. Posner has also been involved in several landmark derivative cases, including the In re Walt Disney Co.
-Derivative Litigation, which redefined the fiduciary duties of corporate directors and officers.
-She has authored several successful amicus briefs to the United States Supreme Court, most recently on behalf of the North American Securities Administrators Association in support of the SEC in Liu v.
+Ms. Posner has authored several successful amicus briefs to the United States Supreme Court, most recently on behalf of the North American Securities Administrators Association in support of the SEC in Liu v.
 SEC and Lorenzo v.
-SEC and in support of the Arkansas Teacher Retirement System in Goldman Sachs v.
+SEC, in support of the Arkansas Teacher Retirement System in Goldman Sachs v.
 Arkansas Teacher Retirement System and in support of the plaintiff on behalf of a group of prominent scholars in Slack Technologies v.
 Pirani.